stared/old-blog-gridsome-pre-2024/content/blog/gridsome-original/2023-05-31-genesis-az-by-gpt/index.md

 > 30 And animalistic animals and avians and ambulatory animals—all animated with animation—I allocate agrarian articles as aliment."
 And accomplished.
 > 31 Almighty admired all assembled, and absolutely amazing.
 And afternoon, and aurora arrived—adjacent age.

 Sure, you can complain that a few words start with a different letter - the same way that [GPT-4 gets only a B on a quantum computing exam](https://scottaaronson.blog/?p=7209).
+While GPT4 translation skills are nowhere near that of [Yann LeCun's dog](https://twitter.com/ylecun/status/1622300311573651458) (for sure, they are [Border Collie](https://www.nationalgeographic.co.uk/animals/2021/07/some-dogs-are-geniuses-just-like-humans https://twitter.com/ylecun/status/1622300311573651458)), I still find it impressive.

 GPT-3.5 is stubborn - it is hard to move forward once it gets an answer (even if wildly incorrect).
 GPT-4 is much better at collaborating - it will try to apply your suggestions.
 If you point to an error, it will admit it and attempt to make suitable changes.
 Very often, it takes a few iterations to get a suitable result.

+See also my previous blog posts [DALL·E 2 and transcendence - generating esoteric images with AI](https://p.migdal.pl/blog/2022/07/dall-e-2-and-transcendence/) (2022).